codio-content/Linux-Introduction/.guides/content/Command-options-ada6.md

 .  ..   dir1  empty-file.txt  .git  .guides
 ```

-Can you recognize the hidden V.S. the normal files and folders?
+Can you recognize the hidden vs. the normal files and folders?

 |||definition
 ### Command options